 Nestled between two-giant nations--India and China, Nepal is a tiny country in terms of its geography covering merely 147,181 sq. km. but extremely rich in terms of biodiversity, unique in its geographical positions and altitudinal variation.
 The elevation ranges from 700 meters above sea level in the southern plains of Tarai to the highest point of the earth--Mt.
-Everest (8,848 m) and hosts of majestic mountains on the northern part of the country stretching from east to the west of country.
+Everest (8,848 m) and hosts of majestic mountains on the northern part of the country stretching from east to the west of the country.

 Geographically Nepal is small, as it covers merely 0.1 percent of the total landmass of the earth, although it is small, it is home to over 876 species of birds that stands 8 percent of the world population of birds.
-Similarly, it is also the home to over 6,500 species of flowering plants that stands nearly 2 percent of the world's flowering plants, nearly about 208 mammals species--4 percent of the mammals in the earth, over 651 species of butterfly (nearly about 11, of the world 15-families of butterflies), over 118 amphibians, 78 reptile species, 187 fish, over 600 indigenous plants families, 319 species of exotic orchids and so forth.
+Similarly, it is also the home to over 6,500 species of flowering plants that stands nearly 2 percent of the world's flowering plants, nearly about 208 mammals species--4 percent of the mammals on the earth, over 651 species of butterfly (nearly about 11, of the world 15-families of butterflies), over 118 amphibians, 78 reptile species, 187 fish, over 600 indigenous plants families, 319 species of exotic orchids and so forth.
 This is a glimpse that how diverse and rich Nepal is.

-Nepal is diverse in terms of its biodiversity, religion, culture, language, rituals, and what not.
-Of the total 14 mountains across world above 8,000 meters, Nepal is home of the eight world?s highest mountains.
-Those world highest mountains are--Mt.
+Nepal is diverse in terms of its biodiversity, religion, culture, language, rituals, and whatnot.
+Of the total 14 mountains across the world above 8,000 meters, Nepal is home to the eight worlds' highest mountains.
+Those world's highest mountains are--Mt.
 Everest (8,848 m), Mt.
 Kanchenjunga (8,586 m), Mt.
 Lhotse (8,516 m), Mt.
 Makalu (8,463 m.), Mt.
 Cho Oyu (8.201 m), Mt.
 Dhaulagiri (8,167 m), Mt.
 Manaslu (8,163 m) Mt.
 Annapurna (8,091 m).
 Besides these, there are over 1,300 peaks above 6,000 m.
-Out of them the government has so far opened to nearly 400 peaks including the world's highest mountains for organizing varied range of adventure activities including mountaineering, expedition, peak climbing, trekking and so forth.
+Out of them, the government has so far opened to nearly 400 peaks including the world's highest mountains for organizing a varied range of adventure activities including mountaineering, expedition, peak climbing, trekking, and so forth.

 It is not just the spectacular mountains alone that a visitor is enchanted with when s/he arrives in Nepal for the first time.
-The traveler is confronted with multitude of impressions-- the dramatic monsoon skies, dazzling landscapes, terraced farm field, the beautiful architecture of ancient buildings of Kathmandu valley, or perhaps it is the people who make the greatest impression.
-You will be amazed and excited at seeing so many different and remarkable faces, while walking to any part of Nepal, or in Kathmandu thronged with people is still an adventure.
-According to latest Census, there are as many as 125 castes/ethnic groups, who speak more than 123 languages and follow as many as 10 different religions.
-Thus while visiting in Nepal, you will be amazed seeing unity in a diversity.
-Nepal is undoubted a laboratory to study the ethnicity, you will be amazed seeing non-stop fiestas and festivities, distinct culture, rituals and lifestyle.
-It is therefore why Nepal is known to be multi-lingual, multi-cultural, multi-religious, and multi-ethnic country.
-You will hardly find anywhere in the world having such a diversity or pluralism in a tiny land.
+The traveler is confronted with a multitude of impressions-- the dramatic monsoon skies, dazzling landscapes, terraced farm field, the beautiful architecture of ancient buildings of Kathmandu valley, or perhaps it is the people who make the greatest impression.
+You will be amazed and excited at seeing so many different and remarkable faces while walking to any part of Nepal, or in Kathmandu thronged with people is still an adventure.
+According to the latest Census, there are as many as 125 castes/ethnic groups, who speak more than 123 languages and follow as many as 10 different religions.
+Thus while visiting in Nepal, you will be amazed seeing unity in diversity.
+Nepal is undoubted a laboratory to study ethnicity, you will be amazed seeing non-stop fiestas and festivities, distinct culture, rituals, and lifestyle.
+It is therefore why Nepal is known to be a multi-lingual, multi-cultural, multi-religious, and multi-ethnic country.
+You will hardly find anywhere in the world having such diversity or pluralism in a tiny land.

 Afterward, in 1200 AD, the Malla again conquered Lichchavis, who also said to have contributed a lot to the art and culture of Nepal.
 The Mallas mainly focused in Kathmandu valley.

-During the mid-19th century, exercising the absolute power Jung Bahadur Rana had become the first Prime Minster of Nepal and continuously, the Rana families had ruled the country over one century.
+During the mid-19th century, exercising absolute power Jung Bahadur Rana had become the first Prime Minister of Nepal and continuously, the Rana families had ruled the country for over one century.
 The Ranas were overthrown in a democracy movement of the early 1950s and Nepal enjoyed a multiparty democracy for about 10 years and again it went through one party (Panchyat) system and it enjoyed a multiparty democracy since 1990.

-Location:?Nestled between India and the Tibetan autonomous region of the Republic of China
+Location: Nestled between India and the Tibetan autonomous region of the Republic of China

-Area:?147,181 square kilometer
+Area: 147,181 square kilometer

-Political system:?multi party democracy, Federal Republic democratic country
+Political system: multi-party democracy, Federal Republic democratic country

-Topography:?from the world’s deepest gorge ‘Kali-Gandaki’ to the highest point on earth ‘The Everest’
+Topography: From the world’s deepest gorge ‘Kali-Gandaki’ to the highest point on earth ‘The Everest’

-Vegetation:?As per the size of the country, Nepal possesses some of the most outstanding bio-diversity in the world, ranging from sub-tropical rain-forests to Alpine deserts.
+Vegetation: As per the size of the country, Nepal possesses some of the most outstanding bio-diversity in the world, ranging from sub-tropical rainforests to Alpine deserts.

-Weather:?Climate ranges from Tropical in the low lands to Arctic in higher altitudes.
+Weather: Climate ranges from Tropical in the low lands to the Arctic in higher altitudes.

-Season:?4-seasons--Winter (December to February), Summer (March to May), Monsoon (June to August), Autumn (September to November)
+Season: 4-seasons--Winter (December to February), Summer (March to May), Monsoon (June to August), Autumn (September to November)

-National Bird:?Impean Pheasant (Danfe)
+National Bird: Impian Pheasant (Danfe)

-National flower:?Rhododendron-Arboreum (Lali Gurans)
+National flower: Rhododendron-Arboreum (Lali Gurans)

 Nepal occupying only 0.1 percent of the total landmass of the earth is home to.

-Visa:?Available in Nepalese Embassies and Nepalese Consulates abroad or on arrival at Tribhuvan International Airport in Kathmandu.
+Visa: Available in Nepalese Embassies and Nepalese Consulates abroad or on arrival at Tribhuvan International Airport in Kathmandu.

-Time: Nepal time is 5 hours 45 minutes ahead of GMT.
+Time: Nepal Time is 5 hours 45 minutes ahead of GMT.

-Trekking Services:?one of the best in the world with treks guided by world renowned Sherpas.
+Trekking Services: One of the best in the world with treks guided by world-renowned Sherpas.

-White Water River Rafting:?One of the best in Asia in terms of quality water rafting and professionals.
+White Water River Rafting: One of the best in Asia in terms of quality water rafting and professionals.

-Mountaineering:?One of the worlds’ most professional mountaineering services available here in Nepal.
+Mountaineering: One of the worlds’ most professional mountaineering services available here in Nepal.

-Jungle Safaries:?One of the best jungle Safari operations in Asia.
+Jungle Safaries: One of the best jungle Safari operations in Asia.

-Helicopter Services:?Most tourists’ destinations are easily accessible by a variety of helicopter services.
+Helicopter Services: Most tourists’ destinations are easily accessible by a variety of helicopter services.

-Charter Air Services:?Permission for chartered air services is easily obtained from the Department of Civil Aviation.
+Charter Air Services: Permission for chartered air services is easily obtained from the Department of Civil Aviation.